devhijazi/go-users-api/readme.md

 - [ ] Implement Kafka for mail sender
 - [ ] Docs
 - [ ] Improve Docker configuration
+- [ ] Fix token session
+- [x] Implement Pagination

 ## Where can this api scale to ?

-- Create one more entity and role for multiple login
+- Create one more entity and role for multiple sessions.

 ## Tecnologies